DataDog/documentation/content/guides/composite_monitors.md

 ## How composite monitors work

-This section uses examples to show 1) how we compute trigger conditions and 2) how many alerts you will receive in different scenarios.
+This section uses examples to show how we compute trigger conditions and how many alerts you may receive in different scenarios.

 ### How we compute trigger conditions